 There’s actually a right way and a wrong way to use the elliptical.
 With the correct form and plan of attack, you can get a truly killer workout on the machine.

 To find out how to make the most of every stride, we asked fitness experts for their best advice, plus an effective 20-minute workout.
 Here’s how to get the most out of your elliptical workout.

 Before even stepping onto the machine, set an intention for the workout.
 “Ask yourself what you want to achieve that day,” says Leanne Weiner, a personal trainer and corrective exercise specialist with Fit Academy.

-Before even stepping foot on the machine, set an intention for the workout.
-“Ask yourself what you want to achieve that day,” says Leanne Weiner, a personal trainer and corrective exercise specialist.
 “Then monitor your perceived level of exertion — where zero is like going for a leisurely stroll and at 10 you’re completely out of breath — throughout the workout to make sure you’re not just dialing it in.
 If you don’t feel like you’re working, you’re probably not.”

-Not having a goal is one of the biggest mistakes people make on the elliptical, says Marc Santa Maria, national group fitness director at Crunch.
+Not having a goal is one of the biggest mistakes people make on the elliptical, says Marc Santa Maria, a group fitness instructor.
 “People just hop on and think, ‘If I move, this will be effective,’ but that’s not the case.
 You have to have a workout plan.”
-(See below for a killer example!)

 Plus, those handles aren’t supposed to make the workout feel easy.
 “I often see people leaning heavily on the handrails or propping themselves up on them,” Cane says.
 “But all that’s doing is fooling the machine.
 If you support your weight on the handrails, the machine will tell you your caloric expenditure is greater than it really is.”